New World Screwworms

 Prevent

-Avoid introduction of NWS to livestock.
+Avoid introduction of NWS to animals to prevent infestations.

 - Keep open wounds clean and covered.